Combining SNNs with Filtering for Efficient Neural Decoding in Implantable Brain-Machine Interfaces: Related Works and Contribution

 Recurrent neural networks (RNN) were introduced since they are more skilled at capturing the relations between two variables using a hidden state with memory.
 For instance, there have been studies on decoding speech \cite{speech_decode_nature2} and on brain representation for handwriting \cite{Brain2Text}.
 Long-term decoding achieved higher performance by using LSTM and Wiener filter \cite{ZZ_FRM_SPD}.
 To decode speech for a paralyzed person, a natural-language model and Viterbi decoder are used \cite{speechBMI}.

 Neuromorphic algorithms have emerged as an energy-efficient decoder and an effective tool for data compression \cite{Schuman2022}.
 SNN is a brain-inspired neural network popular in neuromorphic applications due to its low energy.
 It can achieve nearly the same accuracy as ANN but with less than $10\%$ memory access and computation of ANN \cite{Liao2022}.
 Similarly, it was found that the SNN decoders could use far fewer computes compared to ANN, but with a performance penalty in accuracy, for the motor prediction of primates in the Neurobench benchmark suite\cite{Yik2023}.
+Another recent work \cite{hueber2024benchmarking} showed that SNNs offer an advantage of low-latency which is essential for closed-loop neuromodulation.

-In this work, we show that the combination of traditional signal processing and machine learning algorithms results in the best decoders for iBMI systems.
+In this work, we show that the combination of traditional signal processing filters with SNNs results in one of the best decoders for iBMI systems.